lisdude/toaststunt-documentation/manual/toaststunt-programmers-manual.md

 int `file_last_change`(FHANDLE filehandle)

-Returns the size, last access time, last modify time, or last change time of the specified file.
-All of these functions also take FHANDLE arguments and then operate on the open file.
+These functions return the size, last access time, last modification time, or last status-change time of the specified file.
+All of them also accept FHANDLE arguments and then operate on the open file.
+They are implemented using `stat()` or `fstat()`.

 **Function: `file_mode`**